-Autogrill is also party to a revolving bank loan agreement for a current maximum amount of euro 500 million signed in 2011, which grants the bank, as is customary in this kind of agreements, the right to cancel the existing loan agreements, with the consequent obligation for the borrower to repay all the funds drawn down in advance in case of a change of control.
-For the purposes of said agreement, the "change of control" takes place when the stake of the current reference Shareholders is lower than certain percentages predefined in the agreement.
+Autogrill is also party to a term amortizing and revolving bank loan agreement for a maximum amount of euro 200 million and euro 400 million respectively, signed on 12 March 2015, which grants the bank, as is customary in this kind of agreements, the right to cancel the existing loan agreements, with the consequent obligation for the borrower to repay all the funds drawn down in advance in case of a change of control of the company.
+For the purposes of said agreement, the "change of control" would take place when one or more entities - other than reference Shareholders - acting individually or jointly, acquire the control of the company pursuant to art.
+2359, paragraph 1, points 1 and 2, of the Civil Code.